kool-engine/kool/README.md

 controlled by their `modifier`s.

 Whenever the button is clicked we increment a `clickCount` which is then displayed by the text field.
-This works because the `Panel`-block is executed each time any state `use()`d within the block changes.
+This works because the `Panel`-block is executed each time any `remember`ed state (or `mutableStateOf()`) within the block changes.
 The mechanics behind that are somewhat similar to how Jetpack-Compose works, although my implementation is much less sophisticated.
 On the plus-side we don't need a dedicated compiler-plugin and there is a bit less magic involved.

 The resulting scene looks like [this](https://fabmax.github.io/kool/kool-js/?demo=hello-ui).